With seemingly everyone looking for an edge in sport these days, I get asked if bee pollen for athletes is a good idea or not on a weekly basis.

 So, is bee pollen for athletes?
 The answer is yes, if you equate better health with being a better athlete, then bee pollen is for athletes of all ages and all sports!

-There are many bee pollen products on the market, many of which are very poor quality with very suspect ingredients.
-I regularly get solicited by companies from all over the world selling cheap, low grade bee pollen that is contaminated with antibiotics, heavy metals and other impurities.
+There are many bee pollen products on the market, many of which are very poor quality with very suspect ingredients from suspect countries.
+I regularly get solicited by companies from all over the world selling cheap, low grade bee pollen that is not fit for human consumption.
 I use and only recommend Dutchman's Gold Bee Pollen.
 You can find them here.

 Read Next: The Top 20 Benefits of Bee Pollen